Candace Pert, left, is shown with Solomon H. Snyder, her graduate advisor… (Associated Press )

-Pert, who subsequently achieved fame as a proponent of the emotional component of disease — the so-called brain-body connection — died Sept.
+Pert, who subsequently achieved fame as a proponent of the emotional component of disease -- the so-called brain-body connection -- died Sept.
 12 at her home in Potomac, Md.
-She was 67 and died from cardiac arrest, according to her family.
+She was 67 and died of cardiac arrest, according to her family.

 In a subsequent interview with the New York Times, Snyder called Pert "one of the most creative, innovative graduate students I had ever mentored."

 Receptors are folded proteins in the body to which small molecules or short peptides bind specifically, much like a specific key fits in a lock.
 The opiate receptor had been a goal of scientists for many years.
 But its ultimate discovery raised an intriguing question: Why was it there?